 - Background Color

-- When the tileset contains isometric tiles, you can set this to Isometric.
+When the tileset contains isometric tiles, you can set this to Isometric.
 This value, along with the Grid Width and Grid Height properties, is taken into account by overlays rendered on top of the tiles.
-This helps for example when specifying Terrain Information or editing Wang Sets.
+This helps for example when specifying Terrain Information.
 It also affects the orientation used by the Tile Collision Editor.

 Of course, as with most data types in Tiled, you can also associate Custom Properties with the tileset.